coolcut/2020.fruechtl.me/journal/11ty-with-sass-support.md

 ---
 layout: layouts/post.njk
 title: 11ty with Sass support
-date: 2020-02-23T10:00:00+01:00
+date: 2020-02-25T20:30:00
 media: []
 tags:
   - redesign
   - 11ty
 ---

-[11ty](https://www.11ty.dev) is incredible in what it does, generating static sites, but it doesn't offer any asset handling by default.
-This is not a problem per se, but it requires me to add some additional tooling to help with things like [Sass](https://sass-lang.com) and maybe some JavaScript in the future.
+[11ty](https://www.11ty.dev) is incredible in what it does, generating static sites, but it doesn't offer asset handling by default.
+This is not a problem per se, but it requires me to add some tooling to help with things like [Sass](https://sass-lang.com) and maybe some JavaScript in the future.

-To solve this for me, I immediately chose [Gulp](https://gulpjs.com) to help me.
+To solve this, I immediately chose [Gulp](https://gulpjs.com) to help me.
 For the past couple of years, this is my go-to solution when it comes to simple build-tasks for my frontend development work.

 Currently, my Gulpfile is very simple and looks like this: